datavortex/QuanSimBench/README.md

 ```
 **In all systems, the number of nodes and number of cores must be a power of two.**

-The code contains comments with hints to add OpenMP as well.
+The code contains comments with hints to optional addition of OpenMP as well.

 ## How to test the ability of your computer to simulate quantum AQFTs